cabrerahector/wordpress-popular-posts/readme.txt

 **What's new**

 * Include a **thumbnail** of your posts! (*see the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for technical requirements*)
-* From version 2.0.3 and on, Wordpress Popular Posts will include a **Dashboard panel** where you can monitor what are the most popular posts on your site directly from your wp-admin area!
+* From version 2.0.3 and on, Wordpress Popular Posts includes a **Dashboard panel** where you can monitor what are the most popular posts on your site directly from your wp-admin area!
-* Wordpress Popular Posts is now **multi-widget** capable!
+* Wordpress Popular Posts is **multi-widget** capable!
 Install multiple instances of Wordpress Popular Posts on your sidebars, each with its own unique settings!
 * **Shortcode support!** - from version 2.0, you can showcase your most popular posts on pages, too!
 * **Category exclusion** - Want to exclude certain categories from the listing?
 Use the *Exclude Category* option!
 * **Automatic maintenance** - Wordpress Popular Posts will wipe out from its cache automatically all those posts that have not been viewed more than 30 days from the current date, keeping the popular ones on the list!
 This ensures that your cache table will remain as compact as possible!
 (You can also clear it manually if you like, [look here for instructions](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/)!).
 * **Template tags** - Don't feel like using widgets?
 No problem!
 You can still embed your most popular entries on your theme using the **wpp_get_mostpopular()** template tag.
-Additionally, a *new* tag has been included on this release: **wpp_gets_views()**.
+Additionally, the **wpp_gets_views()** template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [instalation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).

 **Other features**

 * Use **your own layout**!
 Control how your most popular posts are shown on your theme.
 * *Wordpress Popular Posts can be localized*!
 Languages included on this release: *English* (default), *Italian* and *Spanish*.
 Wanna know how to translate Wordpress Popular Posts into your language?
 See the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for more!
-* *Time Range* - list your most popular posts within a specific time range (eg. today's popular posts, this week's popular posts, etc.)!
+* *Time Range* - list your most popular posts within a specific time range (eg. popular posts of the last 24 hours, this week's popular posts, etc.)!
 * [WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support added!
 Show your visitors how your readers are rating your posts!
 * Wanna show your readers a sneak peak of your most popular entries?
 Wordpress Popular Posts can include excerpts, too!
 * List your posts either by **comment count**, **views** or **average daily views**.
 Sorted by **comment count** by default.